amreitsma/stopwords-aphasia-dementia/README.md

 - pylangacq
 - nltk

-Please ensure all of these libraries are installled before attemtping to run any of the files in this project.
+Please ensure all of these libraries are installled before attempting to run any of the files in this project.

 ## Running the experiments